jkalandarov/jkalandarov/README.md

 Hello folks!

-I am 32 years young a hoping-to-be-backend-engineer from Uzbekistan.
+I am 32 years young a hoping-to-be-backend-developer from Uzbekistan.
 In addition to my birth country, Uzbekistan, I also represent the Planet Earth and Milky Way Galaxy.

 <strong>I'm comfortable working with:</strong>
 - NodeJs (with REST APIs)
+- Express (MVC)
 - MySQL and MongoDB

 <strong>I want to learn:</strong>
-- Caching
-- Socket.io
+- Creating real time apps
 - Testing
 - Design Patterns
 - DevOps: Docker, Kubernetes, AWS
+- Security issues
+- Creating cross platform apps

 <strong>Projects I made:</strong>
 - <a href="https://github.com/jkalandarov/WeatherApp">Weather App</a> - An App to know about a weather in a specific city.
 It also shows weather data in top 10 most searched cities.